Power-on self-test: Amiga keyboard LED error signals

 The keyboards of historical Amiga models are not proprietary as it happened in early computer ages, but more pragmatically it was based on international standard ANSI/ISO 8859-1.
 The keyboard itself was an intelligent device and had its own processor and 4 kilobytes of RAM for keeping a buffer of the sequence of keys that were being pressed, thus can communicate with the user if a fault is found by flashing its main LED in sequence:

+Embedded systems

+Many embedded systems such as those in major appliances, avionics, communications, or medical equipment have built-in self-test routines that are automatically invoked at power-on.